Croko-fr/Evtx2Sigma/README.md

-# Evtx2Sigma
+# Evtx-Filter

-Repository to query live or offline Windows eventlogs and output sigma rules
+Repository to query live or offline Windows eventlogs and output sigma rules.
+As we already parse EventLog file you can show a timeline instead.

 ## .SYNOPSIS